Mr. PlayasMexico's Insider Beach Guide

 Can You Visit Sian Ka'an Independently?

 The Muyil archaeological site has a ticket booth and is fully self-guided — entrance is around $5 USD.
-You can walk the ruins and the boardwalk over the lagoon without any guide or tour.
+You can walk the ruins and the boardwalk over the lagoon without any tour.
 If all you want is the ruins and a look at the lagoon, this is the budget option.

-For the lagoon channels and floating experience, you need a boat — which means you need either a tour operator or to arrange a local panga from Punta Allen or Muyil.
-The guided tour is genuinely the easier and more cost-effective option for most people.
+Beyond Muyil, independent access requires a vehicle that can handle the road.
+For the lagoon channels and floating experience, you need a boat — which means either a tour operator or a local panga from Punta Allen or Muyil.
+The guided tour is the easier and more cost-effective option for most people.

 Is Sian Ka'an Worth It?